jostmey/DeepNeuralClassifier/README.md

-...
-WORK IN PROGESS ...SUBJECT TO HEAVY REVISION

 ## Description

 Example scripts for a deep, feed-forward neural network have been written from scratch.
 No machine learning packages are used so the underlying algorithms can been seen on a single page.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.